axtux/fuzzer/README.md

 ```

 For this part, we have implemented 4 functions that always crash the Converter.
 The values chosen for these crashing have been found by testing multiple possibilities first.
 As for the previous fuzzer, we generate a new file at each function and do the same manipulations.

+The output files given by the crashes are stored in the crash2 folder.